flutter/website/src/release/breaking-changes/win_lifecycle_process_function.md

 ---
 title: Introduction of FlutterEngine::ProcessExternalWindowMessage
-description: External windows shall call ProcessExternalWindowMessage to be considered for application lifecycle events
+description: External windows should call ProcessExternalWindowMessage to be considered for application lifecycle events
 ---

 ## Summary

-In order to be included in the logic for app lifecycle on Windows, any external windows added to a Flutter app shall invoke `FlutterEngine::ProcessExternalWindowMessage` from its `WndProc` function.
+In order to be included in the logic for app lifecycle on Windows, any external windows added to a Flutter app should invoke `FlutterEngine::ProcessExternalWindowMessage` from its `WndProc` function.

 ## Description of change